On average, your neighbors pay $56 a month.See Your Rates

 Utah is known for having the greatest snow on earth, as it is home to some of the best ski resorts in the country.
 The Beehive State is also known for hosting the Sundance Film Festival, and having five national parks, seven national monuments, and seven national forests.
 Utah also boasts the highest birth rate and youngest population of any state.
 But, Utah’s propensity for cold, snowy winters and drought makes it a home for homeowners insurance hazards as well.

 How much is home insurance in Utah?
 Utah has some of the lowest average home insurance premiums in the US.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Utah was $634, about half the national average of $1,132.
+The average cost of homeowners insurance in the state of Utah is $634, about half the national average of $1,132.
 Only Oregon has lower average home insurance rates than Utah.

 |Utah Annual Average||$609||$634||$673|

 The graph below shows the change in average Utah home insurance rates from 2011 to 2015, the most recent year the data is available.
 According to the III, Utah homeowners insurance rates increased from $563 in 2011 to $673 in 2015, a jump of $110 dollars, or 19.54 percent.